 If you have a stomach ailment or another type of digestive tract disorder, you know that your condition involves more than unpleasant urges and general discomfort.
 You may frequently be in severe pain — pain that impacts your ability to work, and in some cases can prevent you from working altogether.Fortunately, the Social Security Administration (SSA) recognizes many types of digestive system impairments as giving rise to eligibility for SSDI benefits.
 Navigating the application and appeals process can be daunting, however, and having an experienced, compassionate guide by your side can make the difference between a successful and unsuccessful claim.People throughout the Pacific Northwest turn to the Oregon attorneys of JP Law, PC, for help with SSDI claims.
-Attorneys Melissa Kenney and Lisa Porter understand the intricacies of SSD and SSI law and how to present strong applications to the SSA.
+Our Attorneys understand the intricacies of SSD and SSI law and how to present strong applications to the SSA.
 Just as importantly, we treat our clients as people, not simply a case file.
 You deserve a firm that will be compassionate as well as dedicated, and that is what we provide our clients.

 Bowel Disease And SSD Benefits